 Prevent further leakage or spillage if you can do so without risk.
 Evacuate area of all unnecessary personnel.
+Ventilate the area.
 Eliminate all ignition sources.
-Ventilate area only if odor control is not an issue.
-Cover spill area with closed-cell foam to reduce odors (use of Aqueous Film Forming Foam (AFFF) with polymeric layer is acceptable).
-If foam is unavailable, absorb spill with liquid-binding material (e.g. diatomaceous earth, saw dust universal binder) and deodorize residue on ground with 3-10% hydrogen peroxide.
-Wash with water and recover it.
-If spill is contained within a large containment area, add 5% bleach solution (sodium hypochlorite) in a 50 parts bleach solution to one part product dilution ratio.
-Swimming pool chemicals (hypochlorite compounds) work effectively in deodorizing product.
-If these are applied to product, the crystals must be accompanied by sufficient water of dilution so that the considerable heat of reaction will be absorbed.
-Enzyme or bacteria based deodorizers are also acceptable for use.
-Sweep or scoop up using non-sparking tools and place into suitable properly labeled containers for prompt disposal.
-Place waste materials into Department of Transportation (DOT)-approved drums for disposal.
+Do not allow to enter drains or waterways.
+Avoid generation of vapors.
+Contain spill by building a dike using absorbent material.
+Absorb with non-combustible absorbent material (e.g. earth, diatomaceous earth) Sweep or scoop up using non-sparking tools and place into suitable properly labeled containers for prompt disposal.
+Neutralize odor with a non-hazardous neutralization agent.
 Avoid dispersal of spilled material and runoff and contact with soil, waterways, drains and sewers.
 Consult a regulatory specialist to determine appropriate provincial or local reporting requirements, for assistance in waste characterization and/or hazardous waste disposal and other requirements listed in pertinent environmental permits.